GOD’S WORD CAN BE TRUSTED! ABSOLUTELY!

 To everyone’s astonishment, the two copies—written 1000 years apart—were almost identical.
 All vital content remained the same.
 God had made sure that His Word could be trusted.

-I will be talking about this secrets of the missing scrolls theme over several posts.
+I will be talking about this ‘Secrets of the Missing Scrolls’ theme over several posts.
 It’s another huge one that is easily straddled over two postings.
 The more I researched this topic, the more fascinated I became.
-There are two articles for kids; freebies, including a will-you-accept-this-mission-letter already done for you (yay!); plus links to free puzzles and colouring pages.
+There are two FREE articles for kids; freebies that I made up for my kids, including a ‘will-you-accept-this-mission-letter’ already done for you – Yay!
+And the letter won’t self-destruct after they’ve read it :) – plus links to free puzzles and colouring pages.
 Here are some highlights:

 - The year is 125 BC.
 You are a guest at Khirbet Qumran, on the Dead Sea.
 You have been asked to fill in for one of the Scribes, who is sick today.
 He has been working on the Old Testament Scroll of the prophet Isaiah.
 It is a big one.
 It will take 54 columns of parchment to record the 66 chapters.
 One day—who knows, maybe very soon—the Messiah will stand up in the synagogue to read this exact Scripture when He begins His ministry.